Bel, Syria

 Bel (البل) is a village in northern Aleppo Governorate, northwestern Syria.
 Located halfway between Azaz and al-Rai, some 40 km north of the city of Aleppo and 7 km south of the border to the Turkish province of Kilis, the village administratively belongs to Nahiya Sawran in Azaz District.
 Nearby localities include Sawran 4 km to the southeast and Kafr Ghan 4 km to the north.

 Demographics

 In the 2004 census, Bel had a population of 563.
+The village is inhabited by Turkmen.
 In late 19th century, traveler Martin Hartmann noted Bel as a Turkish village of 15 houses, then located in the Ottoman nahiyah of Azaz-i Turkman.